 Clearly, VC-backed companies have a duty to generate a return for their investors, but George believes that those participating in mega-rounds should also reconsider what areas they want to make an impact in the tech ecosystem.

-Individual employees that benefit from new wealth creation have the option of reinvesting back into local seed-stage ecosystems or even form new impact tech companies that lean towards purpose and having a more favourable impact for a greater number of people.
+Individual employees that benefit from new wealth creation have the option of reinvesting back into local seed-stage ecosystems or even forming new impact tech companies that lean towards purpose and have a more favourable impact for a greater number of people.

 “Companies now have an individual responsibility to think about where they want to make an impact.”